ArduPilot/MethodicConfigurator/BLOG.md

 1. Press `Upload selected params to FC, and advance to next file` button.
 1. Close *ArduPilot Methodic Configurator*

-If you are impatient and do not want a fully optimized flight controller jump to *[section 17 Productive configuration](#17-productive-configuration)*
+If you are impatient and do not want a fully optimized flight controller jump to *[Section 13 Productive configuration](#13-productive-configuration)*

-# 7. Fifth flight: Evaluate the aircraft tune - part 1
+## 9.3 Fifth flight: Evaluate the aircraft tune - part 1

 Follow the first part of [evaluating the aircraft tune](https://ardupilot.org/copter/docs/evaluating-the-aircraft-tune.html#evaluating-the-aircraft-tune).